sudosu404/tailnet-lib/docs/content/docs/files.md

 ### How to enable?

-In yout /config/tsdproxy.yaml, define the files you want to use, just like this example where is defined the `critical` and `media` providers.
+In your /config/tsdproxy.yaml, specify the files you want to use, just like this example where the `critical` and `media` providers are defined.

 ```yaml  {filename="/config/tsdproxy.yaml"}
 Files: